Let’s Dance International Frontiers

 Black History Month and BHM Live

-A series of discussions and debates in partnership with universities and international agencies such as King’s College, London, De Montfort University and CARICOM that result in publications, such as Hidden Movement: Contemporary Voices of Black British Dance; Creolizing Dance in a Global Age; Blurring Boundaries: Urban Street meets Contemporary Dance; and Black Women in Dance: Stepping Out of the Barriers.
+A series of discussions and debates in partnership with universities and international agencies including, De Montfort University, University of Leicester and CARICOM.
+Each conference result in a publication, and to date Serendipity has released; Hidden Movement: Contemporary Voices of Black British Dance; Creolizing Dance in a Global Age; Blurring Boundaries: Urban Street meets Contemporary Dance; Black Women in Dance: Stepping Out of the Barriers; Identity and Choreographic Practice; Invisible Visibility: Diverse Voices within Inclusive Dance and Lost Legends: 30 Years 30 Voices.
 Each book leaves a legacy of untold histories and debate around dance and diversity.

-In partnership with training providers such as De Montfort University, Falmouth University and Rotherham College, Serendipity offers opportunities from internships and apprenticeships to placements and volunteer roles to people wishing to explore a career in arts administration or as a practitioner.
+In partnership with training providers such as De Montfort University, Serendipity offers opportunities from internships and apprenticeships to placements and volunteer roles for people wishing to explore a career in arts administration or as a practitioner.
 Each student has a bespoke package that provides practical experiences and real insights into the area of work in which they are interested.

-Additionally, the year-round creative learning programme provides opportunities and experiences such as workshops, masterclasses and residencies with leading artists and practitioners to supplement the curriculum and provide opportunities for pre-professional (degree level) and continued professional development for emerging and establishing artists.
+Additionally, the year-round continued professional development provides opportunities and experiences such as workshops, masterclasses and residencies with leading artists and practitioners to supplement the curriculum and provide opportunities for nurturing artistic growth.

 We create resources and publish books suitable for researchers and enthusiasts.
-Our subjects areas include Dance, The Arts, Social and Cultural History.
+Our subject areas include dance, the arts, social and cultural history.

 Serendipity is dedicated to supporting and commissioning new work across a variety of art forms.
 Its platforms include BHM Live, which provides opportunities for emerging Black artists to develop their work, and also Signatures, Autograph and Biography, three stands of work associated with Let’s Dance International Frontiers, supporting artists’ development throughout their careers from the emerging to the established.

-Developing work in partnership with artists and organisations both in the UK and internationally, including Dance4, Philip Herbert, Henri Oguike, Lee Payne, L’Acadco, Mahogany, Catherine Denecy, CARICOM, Curve and others.
+Developing work in partnership with artists and organisations both in the UK and internationally, including Dance4, De Montfort University, Catherine Dénécy, CARICOM, Curve, Kulturconsulting, and Take the Space.